 During data analysis and management, numerical plotting is a necessary step.
 Matplotlib is a Data Science 2D numerical plotting framework.
 You can also use Matplotlib with command shells for Python, such as IPython.

 Pandas is another Data Science package for creating data structures.
-Pandas is data manipulation and analysis tool developed by Wes McKinney.
+Pandas is a data manipulation and analysis tool developed by Wes McKinney.

 It has fast, versatile, and expressive data structures and features like missing data handling, intelligent indexing, and data alignment.